stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 could do no one any harm even if he wished.
 This was said with an almost evil chuckle very painful to hear.
-They did not worry about any communications Charles might indite to that monstrous pair in Europe, since they knew that the hospital authorities seized all outgoing mail for censorship and would pass no wild or outr&eacute;-looking missive.
+They did not worry about any communications Charles might indite to that monstrous pair in Europe, since they knew that the hospital authorities seized all outgoing mail for censorship and would pass no wild or outré-looking missive.

   There is, however, a curious sequel to the matter of Orne and Hutchinson, if such indeed the exiled wizards were.
 Moved by some vague presentiment amidst the horrors of that period,